crossplane/crossplane/design/design-doc-smaller-providers.md

 queries are inherently inefficient.
 Clients must first discover all supported types (i.e. walk the discovery API) to determine which types are in a particular category, then make at least one API request per type to list instances.
-This means that even if the ~900 provider-aws CRDs aren’t actually loaded, kubectl will try to make ~900 API requests for the types it sees in the discovery API when someone runs kubectl get managed.
+This means that even if the ~900 `provider-aws` CRDs aren’t actually loaded, kubectl will try to make ~900 API requests for the types it sees in the discovery API when someone runs kubectl get managed.

 There would be quite a lot of work required to both Crossplane core and providers to implement this feature.
 The core work would be subject to the typical alpha, beta, GA release cycle.
-Assuming we could design and implement this in time for Crossplane v1.12 (due in April) this means we wouldn’t be able to recommend folks run the feature in production until at least Crossplane v1.13 (due in July).

 [upjet]: https://github.com/upbound/upjet
 [issue-1770]: https://github.com/crossplane/crossplane/issues/1770